How to insulate a fish tank rack for less than $50.

 Using the Velcro tape I was easily able to attach all of the panels and it means that if I want to remove it or make any changes it's as easy as running your hand through to break the bond.
 Initially I only used small sections of Velcro spaced along the edges to hold it all together, unfortunately over time this sagged in some areas due to the side stuck to the rack coming unstuck.

-Above each tank there is a hatch to allow access to the aquariums for feeding and maintenance
+I made some hatches to allow access to the tanks for feeding and maintenance

-As the sump needs to be accessed occasionally I made it so the front panel is separate and can be easily removed.
-This allows full access around the sump to be easily able to make any modifications.
+the sump needs to be accessed occasionally I made it so the front panel

 Insulating the chiller is only for winter as it needs airflow for the cooling to work, however the large cooling fins which help dissipate the heat when the chiller is running also conversely affect the heating ability so this needed to be covered.
 I also cut a small window and taped some clear plastic over the hole so I can see the temperature of the chiller at a glance.